Glasgow – Akbar’s – Bradford Curry, in Glasgow (R.I.P. Shabir)

 The 2024 version of the large laminated menu was brought.
 Drinks were sorted, Poppadoms declined – unless you are giving them.
 Had Imran been on duty they may well have arrived.
 In reality, we didn’t need to fill ourselves before the Curry as two portions of Meat Chops (£7.95), to share, were surely inevitable.

-Drinks: three small bottle of Sparkling Water (£3.00) and a small glass of wine (£6.25).
+Drinks: three small bottles of Sparkling Water (£3.00) and a small glass of wine (£6.25).
 Akbar’s price the Curry competitively and make their profits from the Drinks.
 On further consideration, Curry prices have increased significantly in recent times, as they have elsewhere.

 I talked our guests through the Menu, the Desi-Apna Style section first, then the Chef’s Specialities.
 The anomaly of Karahi Gosht & Spinach (£15.95) and Gosht & Spinach Balti maintains.
 In case anyone was tempted, I did draw people’s attention to Liver Tikka (£7.00).
 No doubt I shall see this before the year is over.